microsoft/azurelinux/toolkit/docs/building/building.md

 The following documentation describes how to fully build CBL-Mariner end-to-end as well as advanced techniques for performing toolchain, or package builds.
 Full builds of CBL-Mariner _**is not**_ generally needed.
 All CBL-Mariner packages are built signed and released to an RPM repository at [pacakages.microsoft.com](https://packages.microsoft.com/cbl-mariner/2.0/prod/)

 If you simply want to test-drive CBL-Mariner you may download and install the ISO see [readme.md](../../README.md).
-If you want to build experiment with CBL-Mariner and build custom images or add packages in a more focused environment, refer to the tutorial in the [CBL-MarinerDemo](https://github.com/microsoft/CBL-MarinerDemo) repository.
+If you want to experiment with CBL-Mariner and build custom images or add packages in a more focused environment, refer to the tutorial in the [CBL-MarinerDemo](https://github.com/microsoft/CBL-MarinerDemo) repository.

 The CBL-Mariner build system consists of several phases and tools, but at a high level it can be viewed simply as 3 distinct build stages:

-- **Toolchain** This stage builds several compilers and tools needed in the subsequent package build stage.
-Building is serialized in this stage.
+- **Toolchain** This stage builds a bootstrap toolchain and then builds the official toolchain.
+The official toolchain is used in the subsequent package build stage.
+Building is highly scripted and serialized in this stage.

 - **Package** This stage uses outputs from the toolchain stage to build any package not built in toolchain stage.
-Packages can be built in parallel during this stage.
+Packages are built in parallel during this stage.

 - **Image** This stage generates the resulting ISO, VHD, VHDX, and/or container images from the rpm packages built in the package stage.

 Each stage can be built completely from scratch, or in many cases may be seeded from pre-built packages and then partially built.

 ## **Building in Stages**